arackaf/micro-graphql-react/readme.md

 ## Creating a client

 Before you do anything, you'll need to create a client.
-You can do that like this

 ```javascript
 import { Client, setDefaultClient } from "micro-graphql-react";